rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 Our sample application to be deployed to your cluster, `Nordmart Review`, is a three-tier app consisting of;

-- User Interface
+1. Web User Interface
-- Backend API
+2. REST API
-- Database
+3. Database

 2. `Nordmart Review` is hosted in a git repository, which you can import the application code by clicking on the `Import Project` tile.